 Netflix supports over one thousand devices with its uniquely engineered API.
 Amazingly, around 20,000 developers are registered to use the Netflix API with the hopes of expanding this reach even further, which, in the long term, poses the added benefit of promoting innovation.

-By itself, software has limited value; but once you connect the two the software turns the API into programmable nodes.
+By itself, software has limited value; but once you connect the two, the software turns the API into programmable nodes.
 Similarly, data is irrelevant on its own.
-Connect is with APIs, and transformations occur that were simply just not possible before!
+Connect it with APIs, and transformations occur that were simply just not possible before!

 To conclude, pure data has practically no value.
 When you begin thinking of data in the context of application programming interfaces, that’s where the real magic begins to happen.
-Atlantic.Net understands the value of having reliable cloud hosting solutions, and how to encourage customers to control their hosting options by fully utilizing the Atlantic.Net API
+Atlantic.Net understands the value of having reliable cloud hosting solutions and encourages customers to control their hosting options by fully utilizing the Atlantic.Net API.

-We also offer managed services and HIPAA compliant database hosting solutions.
+We also offer managed services and VPS hosting solutions.
 Contact us today for a consultation!